 What treatment is there?

 - Have sex again soon after the man ejaculates.
 The second time, it will take longer to reach an orgasm.
-Older men might find this difficult as it may take too long to get a second erection.
+Older men might find this difficult as it may take a long time to get a second erection.

 - Creams (available from sex shops) can be put on the penis to numb sensation; however, this tends to transfer the numbing sensation to the partner as well.

-- Antidepressants called 'selective serotonin reuptake inhibitors' (SSRIs) can slow ejaculation, but only for a year or so.
+- Antidepressants called 'selective serotonin reuptake inhibitors' (SSRIs) can increase the time to ejaculation, but only for a year or so.
 It is important to try other treatments before starting on drugs.

 - Psychotherapy might help in terms of relaxing or exploring problems in the relationship.

 Visit www.impotenceaustralia.com.au or call Impotence Australia National Helpline on 1800 800 614.